Chocolate decorations and Molds

 When it's full, place the mold in the freezer. let the chocolate sit for 3-7 minutes, until they are hard.
 Gently loosen the chocolate, and flip out of the mold.
 If they break when they come out you can just melt them down and start again.
 Now you have made beautiful chocolate decorations.

-If you want to learn to temper chocolate try this website.
+this website.
 There are also many places to buy chocolate molds.
 I like Joanne's Fabrics and Hobby Lobby.
 They are about 2 dollars each there, You can try online too and find a wider verity of choices.